 *Empathetic: looking at her in the eyes and showing signs that you hear and feel what she is saying by making sounds like: hmmm or ahh or ohhh.
 No comments about what you think she should do or should have done or try to fix anything.
 Just listen.

 *Validating feelings: Say: “You seem really upset” and then just listen, without taking ownership of her feelings.
 Just let her get hers out.
 Then maybe see what else she is needing or wanting. (not by taking the blame for what she’s feeling, because feelings are just a sign post to what she’s needing).
-Reassurance, support, appreciation, more love?
+See if she’s needing more reassurance, support, appreciation, more love, if you can’t “sense it” ask her.
 Then give it to her if you can or if you can’t say yes or no without making her feel wrong.

-*Affectionate: touch her in a soothing, relaxing way, hold her hand or give it a little light squeeze
+*Affectionate: touch her in a soothing relaxing way, give her a loving non sexual hug, hold her hand or give it a little light squeeze (hand hug) 🙂 These all raise her oxytocin (love hormone), which creates a more possitive happy mood.

 Ways to love a man: